berlinplan/berlinplan.github.io/readme.md

 >The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
 Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.(147)

-  empowers or

-#### which effect Polygynous society have on women children and Men ?
+#### How does polygyny affect men, women, and children in society?

 > </sub> Polygynous societies result in lower status and freedom for women, increased violence, and abuse, and poorer mental and physical health.
 Children in polygynous families also experience more problems and have higher mortality rates.
 Polygyny creates an imbalance in the number of unmarried men and women, leading to intense competition among men for mates and motivating male control over their female family members.
 Unmarried men are more likely to commit crimes than married men, and polygynous husbands have more extramarital affairs than monogamous husbands.
 Additionally, competition for wives increases in societies where women and children are important laborers, leading to a larger number of unmarried males.</sub>

-Respecting values -> stable Relationships -> sustainability ->equality.
-By having defined values aka.
-Religion -> Reach Equality?
-Monogamy is the only consistent relationship for men, woman and children, values to keep a relationship stable and long: very similar to religious Values.
-Is Consistent Freedom -> a Freedom that not damage others?

 defined values/relegion the most POSSIBLE consistent kind of Freedom for man and Woman?
+Maximum enjoyment is achieved when you settle for minimum?
 The Most Freedom for he/She in church /islam?
--an app could solve the institunal Problem of relegion or Create New values Groups

-competitions on psychopathic Platforms Produce value?
-Or ends in Beauty Operations, photo sessions, Coaches etc?

-Maximum enjoyment is achieved when you settle for minimum?
+#### Do competitions on psychopathic platforms generate value and Improvment?

+The use of beauty operations, dating apps, pickup and alpha masculinity coaches, hook up and ghost culture, style coaches, and online dating profile designers is on the rise.
+(58, 57, 60)

 Transgender people in Woman Sport competitions, Moraly right?
 (193) Before Discuss about Transgender. ->